 According to section 2(14), rural agriculture land is not considered as a capital asset, that’s why Income tax won’t be levied on the sale of rural agricultural land.

-Yes, the facts reveal that any sale of agriculture land u/s 2(14) is free from tax liability.
+Yes, the facts reveal that any sale of agricultural land capital gains u/s 2(14) is free from tax liability.

 There is some parameter to differentiate the nature of rural and non-rural agriculture land.